-In imbolc (early spring), when badgers awoke from their pseudo-hibernation and ewes began to lactate, our Celtic predecessors found fit to invoke the blessing of Brig to ensure a fertile start to the agricultural year.
+In imbolc (early spring), when badgers awoke from their pseudo-hibernation and ewes began to lactate, our Celtic predecessors felt it was wise to invoke the blessing of Brig to ensure a fertile start to the agricultural year.
 Fires would be lit in various purification ceremonies in the name of Brig.

 Here then, is the story of a nun named Brighid.
 She may, or may not, have actually existed, but the story is nice anyway.